You've heard of pumpkin patches and corn mazes, but a farm in Michigan has a unique take on an outdoor favorite with its incredible lavender maze.

 The lavender maze peaks in the springtime and continues to bloom throughout the summer.
 Once it dries up at the end of fall, the lavender is collected for future use.
 Throughout the maze, visitors can also find apple, peach and cherry trees, along with other plants that are native to the area, such as black-eyed Susans and wild hollyhocks.

 The lavender maze is free and visitors are welcome to drop by and take a stroll anytime.
-What a nice, therapeutic change from the fall norm!
+What a nice, therapeutic trip!